-- refugees and migrants.
+- Providing primary healthcare and preventive care to refugees and migrants.
 Access to preventive care will focus on the provision of hygiene items, vaccines, and prenatal care, amongst others.
 In addition, R4V will prioritize Sexual and Reproductive Health (SRH) and enhance MHPSS, particularly in Aruba and Curaçao where these services are generally unavailable to refugees and migrants from Venezuela.
 R4V partners in the Health Sector will establish coordination mechanisms together with key agencies (ex: Ministry of Health) within each country to strengthen access to preventive care and address discrimination-based barriers to refugees and migrants from Venezuela seeking healthcare including through advocacy strategies. - Improving awareness among refugees and migrants from Venezuela of available preventive care and services.
 To achieve this, R4V partners will design and promote informational Communication with Communities campaigns regarding the existing prevention services, including COVID-19 vaccinations and other contagious diseases.
 Partners will provide capacity development to governments in the Subregion to enhance community sensitization and awareness-raising efforts regarding preventive care.

-- Promoting the integration of refugees' and migrants' health needs into national health policies, strategies and programmes for healthcare access, and bridging short-term emergency responses with medium to long-term actions. - for refugees' and migrants' regular access to the national health systems and to medical insurance.
+- Promoting the integration of refugees' and migrants' health needs into national health policies, strategies and programmes for healthcare access, and bridging short-term emergency responses with medium to long-term actions. - i.
+This will be achieved with continued advocacy for refugees' and migrants' regular access to the national health systems and to medical insurance.
 In Guyana, Trinidad and Tobago, and the Dominican Republic, where primary healthcare is available for refugees and migrants from Venezuela, R4V partners will continue to advocate for secondary and tertiary healthcare access for persons with chronic conditions, including those living with HIV/AIDS.
 Particular attention will be paid to advocacy for the most vulnerable groups, with a focus on vaccination, SRH, MHPSS, maternal and child health, and chronic illness, as well as specific healthcare for chronic, complex, and autoimmune diseases.